artgolden/tribolium_processing/README.md

-# Helper scripts for analysis of Tribolium development light-sheet microscopy images
+# Helper scripts for analysis of light-sheet microscopy images of Tribolium castaneum development

-A collection of scripts for Fiji and Python to help in image processing and analysis at AK Stelzer group at Goethe University Frankfurt.
+A collection of scripts for Fiji and Python to help in image processing of light-sheet microscopy images of Tribolium development written at AK Stelzer group at Goethe University Frankfurt.

 ### auto_B_branch_processing.py
 A Jython script for Fiji that automates priliminary "B branch" of image processing after microscope aquisition.